ilias-lp/canary-weather-etl/README.md

-## Data collection
+## Data Extraction

-Project scope is collection of daily historical data of 4+ years from 2021-01-01 until current date (March 2025) for various weather stations across each of the seven Canary Islands.
+Project scope is to collect daily historical data of 4+ years from 2021-01-01 until current date (March 2025) for various weather stations across each of the seven Canary Islands.

 **Stations distribution**